A topic from the subject of Electrolysis in Chemistry.

 Introduction

 Electrolysis is a chemical process that uses electricity to drive a non-spontaneous reaction.
-It is used to extract metals from their ores, to produce chemicals, and to electroplate objects.
-The electrodes in an electrolysis cell are the anode and the cathode.
+It's used in various applications, including metal extraction from ores, chemical production, and electroplating.

 Basic Concepts

-The anode and cathode are connected to a power supply.
-The power supply provides the electrical energy that drives the electrolysis reaction.
+These electrodes are connected to a power supply providing the electrical energy to drive the reaction.

 Equipment and Techniques